Gregg De Lorto

 Over the years, De Lorto followed his passion, including continually honing the styles of the guitar greats: B.B.
 King, Eric Clapton, Kenny Burrell, Wes Montgomery, Charlie Christian and others.
 By 1980, he became a respected representative for Gibson Guitar Corporation, and then in 1985 for The Heritage Guitar Company of Kalamazoo.
 As his ancestors before him, playing was not enough, he had to learn and know intimately each and every aspect of the instruments he played, which led him to becoming an expert on the construction and history of the guitar.
 Today, he shares that knowledge by holding clinics on The History of the Carve Top Jazz Guitar and The Heritage Guitar Company of Kalamazoo throughout California.

 After losing his voice in 1995, De Lorto had surgery to remove nodules on his vocal cords.
 In 2007, he was diagnosed with an inoperable midbrain tumor.
 Feeling his time was not over and not ready to give up, he sought the best and was referred to neurosurgeon Mark E. Linskey, M.D., at UC Irvine Medical Center.

 During their first meeting De Lorto told Dr. Linskey he was concerned about how the operation would affect his right and left hand coordination.
 Dr. Linskey said "this is not a textbook surgery…," but not to worry and that he wanted to see him playing his guitar at his one year post-op appointment.
 Three weeks after their first meeting Dr. Linskey successfully excised the tumor followed by a two-week medically induced coma.

 Soon after waking from the coma, and not able to eat or walk on his own, from his recovery bed, he was composing in his head his "Ode to Charlie Christian" – a complex arrangement.
 At his one year post-op appointment he walked in with his Heritage Golden Eagle and amazed Dr. Linskey and his staff by playing a compilation of Charlie Christian licks and lines consisting of single string and chord melody, his "Ode to Charlie Christian."

-With a positive post-op exam there was hope the worse was over.
-Then the tragic diagnosis that Gregg's wife for more than 30 years, classically trained pianist Paulette Froemming De Lorto (1943–2009), was in the fourth stage of cancer.
-She died the following year.

-Life would take another surprising turn when business for The Heritage Guitar Company took him 400 miles away and face-to-face with a platonic friend from nearly forty years earlier; that meeting lead to a new marriage and the genesis for unexpected compositions and new recordings.

 In 2013, De Lorto released a CD of original biographical love songs, with many more original songs in production.
-De Lorto uses multiple guitars on each song, very much the way painter uses brushes – each for its own unique qualities – as he incorporates the lines, styles and techniques of the greatest guitarists of all time.
-His unique brand of music celebrates the love, romance, commitment and dedication inspired by the love of his life.
+De Lorto uses multiple guitars on each song.